zeusta/Docs/extensions/Guide By Functions/Magento 1/Multi Warehouse.md

 ![enter image description here](./image_IM%20Rebuilt/image001.png)

-**Inventory Management** for Magento 1 is especially designed for Magento retails to successfully control their stock with minimum effort and fatest time.
+**Multi warehouse** module for Magento 1 is especially designed for Magento retails to successfully control their stock with minimum effort and fatest time.

-Together with other features in our solution: Barcode Management, Purchase Management, Order Fulfillment, Dropship & Reports, **Inventory Management** is the critical element in creating Order-Fulfillment-Success combo.
+Together with other features in our solution: Barcode Management, Purchase Management, Order Fulfillment, Dropship & Reports, our Inventory Management function is the critical element in creating Order-Fulfillment-Success combo.
 Everything in stock is under control, plus, all operations such as add, adjust, transfer stocks are simplified to be completed within the shortest of time!

 -----------